Gothic-Modding-Community/gmc/docs/zengin/scripts/general_info/compilation.md

 ---
-title: Parsing
+title: Compilation
 ---
-# Daedalus parsing
+# Daedalus Compilation
-Before loading the data by game the Daeadlus scripts have to be parsed to the `.DAT` format (bytecode).
-This is done by the engine itself, but the parsed `.d` files have to be listed in `.src` files.
+Before loading the data by game the Daedalus scripts have to be parsed and compiled into a `.dat` file.
+This is done by the engine itself, but the `.d` files have to be listed in `.src` files first.

 ## Parsers
 The engine itself has multiple parser instances used for parsing different `.src` files.